Italo-Ethiopian War of 1887–1889: Early clashes

 Following his victory, Alula remained in contact with the Italians regarding prisoners.
 He also subjected Massawa to a landward blockade in an effort to completely cut off its trade with the hinterland.
 This angered the local Muslim traders, whose sympathies shifted towards the Italians.

 In his attack on Saati, Alula had acted entirely on his own initiative.
 The Emperor Yohannes was at Makelle during the battle of Dogali.
 When Alula requested permission to expel the Italians from Massawa, the emperor is said to have castigated him for making war without permission: "Who gave you permission to go and make war there?
 Those soldiers are not yours but mine; I shall cut off your hand."
-In late March, Yohannes summoned Alula to Makelle, where he was more conciliatory He promised the ras reinforcements against any Italian counterattack but forbade offensive operations.
+In late March, Yohannes summoned Alula to Makelle, where he was more conciliatory.
+He promised the ras reinforcements against any Italian counterattack but forbade offensive operations.

-Italian reinforcements and alliance with Shewa
+Reinforcements and diplomatic moves

 On 2 June 1887, the Italian parliament voted a further 200,000,000 lire for troops, ammunition and supplies to be sent to Massawa.
 During the summer, an expeditionary force of 20,000 men was assembled in Italy.
-It landed in Massawa during November.
+It landed in Massawa on November 8 under the command of Alessandro Asinari di San Marzano.

 With Yohannes weakened, Menelik of Shewa and King Tekle Haymanot of Gojjam entered into an alliance against him.
 In retaliation, the emperor crossed into Gojjam in early August 1887 and devastated it.
 The following month, he ordered Menelik to bar communications with Assab through Aussa.
 In response, Menelik sent letters to both the emperor and the Italians offering to mediate, as he had done after Dogali.

 Already in late August 1887, Menelik had received the Italian diplomat Pietro Antonelli in Shewa to negotiate an alliance against Yohannes.
 Italy requested a small piece of territory in the interior in which to garrison their troops during the summer.
 Antonelli also gave Menelik Italy's justifications for a punitive expedition to avenge Dogali.
 On 19 September, Antonelli proposed a treaty of neutrality with Shewa in exchange for munitions.
 A draft of this treaty survives.
 Nevertheless, in early October 1887, Yohannes wrote to Matewos, bishop of Shewa, who was with the Shewan court at Mount Entoto, that he was determined to go to war against Italy.

 On 20 October 1887, however, Menelik signed a secret treaty with Antonelli guaranteeing his neutrality in return for arms.
 Within six months he was to receive 5,000 Remington rifles.
 In the treaty, Italy renounced any intention of annexing Ethiopian territory.